10SEL/hello-world/README.md

 Hi humans!

-I like coding and I want to change world.
+I like coding and I want to change the world.